-FLP Applications for 2014 are now closed.
+FLP Applications for Spring 2015 are now being accepted

 The Leadership Project is inspired by the premise that every great leader in our society must include in his or her life a strong sense of social responsibility.
 Presently students in the Boston College community are attracted to a professional life that is upwardly mobile, characterized by high achievement and strong financial success.
 However, what is often missing is a sense of identity and commitment that is more expansive than the self.
 This awareness includes involvement and leadership in communities, causes and persons which are beyond the scope of one’s own immediate responsibility.
 The needs of our society in the 21st century make it imperative that we create a leadership committed to the improvement and transformation of the individual self-interested culture.
 Our growing leaders need to harbor an expansive awareness in order to create and participate in a society that is more just, caring and compassionate.